Wheeling, West Virginia: European settlement

 Originally explored by the French, Wheeling still has a lead plate remnant that the explorer Céloron de Blainville buried in 1749 at the mouth of Wheeling Creek to mark his claim.
 Later, Christopher Gist and George Washington surveyed the land, in 1751 and 1770, respectively.

 During the fall of 1769, Ebenezer Zane explored the Wheeling area and established a claim to the land via "tomahawk rights", the practice of girdling a few trees at a prominent site and marking the bark with the initials or name of the person making the claim.
-He returned the following spring with his wife Elizabeth and his younger brothers, Jonathan and Silas; they established the first permanent European settlement in the Wheeling area, naming it Zanesburg.
+He returned the following spring with his wife Elizabeth and his brothers, Jonathan and Silas; they established the first permanent European settlement in the Wheeling area, naming it Zanesburg.
 Other families joined the settlement, including the Shepherds (see Monument Place), the Wetzels, and the McCollochs (see McColloch's Leap).

 In 1787, the United States gave Virginia this portion of lands west of the Appalachians, and some to Pennsylvania at its western edge, to settle their claims.
 The Northwest Ordinance that year established the Northwest Territory to cover other lands north of the Ohio River and west to the Mississippi River.
 Settlers began to move into new areas along the Ohio.

 In 1793, Ebenezer Zane divided the town into lots, and Wheeling was officially established as a town in 1795 by legislative enactment.
 By an act of the Virginia General Assembly on December 27, 1797, Wheeling was named the county seat of Ohio County.
 The town was incorporated on January 16, 1805.
 On March 11, 1836, the town of Wheeling was incorporated into the city of Wheeling.